 William D. Ford Federal Direct Loan Program: Federal Direct Unsubsidized Loans

 , and Direct Plus Program

 are student loan programs under the William D. Ford Federal Direct Loan Program.
 These loans are made to students who are enrolled in a USF degree program on at least a half-time basis.
 The U.S. Department of Education is the lender and loan funds are delivered directly to USF students' accounts through the Student Accounts office.

 The annual loan limit for graduate student borrowers from the Federal Direct Stafford Unsubsidized loan program is $20,500.Federal Plus Loans For Graduate and Professional Students

 The Budget Reconciliation Act of 2005, passed by the Congress and signed by the President in March 2006, authorizes graduate and professional students to borrow from the Federal Direct PLUS program.

-If you are interested in Grad PLUS loan, please go to our forms page and select the Graduate PLUS Loan Pre-Application, complete and return it to your financial aid office.
+If you are interested in Graduate PLUS loan, please go to our forms page and select the Graduate PLUS Loan Pre-Application, complete and return it to your financial aid office.